Duct Leakage Test in Point Pleasant, PA

 How a Duct Leakage Test Is Conducted

-To commence a duct leakage test in Point Pleasant, PA, your technician will seal every supply and return register except the primary return or air handler.
-A calibrated duct blaster fan is then mounted to the opening.
-This fan creates negative pressure inside the ducts, making air leakage locations easier to find.
+To begin the process of a duct leakage test in Point Pleasant, PA, your technician seals off all supply and return registers apart from the main return or air handler.
+A specially calibrated device known as a duct blaster is then attached to the duct opening.
+Its purpose is to depressurize the system so that escaping air can be detected.

-duct leakage test is quick, low-impact, and does not disturb residents.
-Most tests in Point Pleasant, PA are done in about 30 to 60 minutes, and the resulting enhancements can support your home’s comfort and efficiency for many years.
+duct leakage test is straightforward, clean, and designed to be non-intrusive for residents.
+Most tests in Point Pleasant, PA are wrapped up in 30 to 60 minutes, with improvements that continue to boost comfort and efficiency for years.

 How to Measure Duct Leakage

 Duct leakage is quantified in cubic feet per minute (CFM) for each 100 square feet of conditioned living space.
-Your technician uses a nanometer to measure tiny pressure changes, revealing how much air is escaping through the ducts.
+Your technician uses a nanometer to read small pressure variations, helping determine the volume of air escaping through the ducts.
 Understanding this number lets you identify inefficiencies, weigh improvement options, and confirm your home’s compliance with local energy code requirements in Point Pleasant, PA.

 Cost of Excessive Duct Leakage